-Primm ABC Child Care Center uses the Teaching Strategies Gold (TSG) which aligns with WAKIDS to ensure that our children are kindergarten ready.
+Primm ABC Child Care Center uses the Teaching Strategies Gold (TSG) which aligns with WAKIDS to ensure that our children are kindergarten-ready.
 To coincide with curriculum-based assessment(s), we monitor each child's achievement of developmental milestones, share observations with parents/guardians, and provide resource information as needed for further screenings, evaluations, and early intervention and treatment.
+The developmental screening process is a collaborative one, involving parents/guardians and done in conjunction with the child's primary care provider and health, education, and early intervention consultants.
+Developmental screening is conducted with written consent from the child's parent/guardian(s) and starts on the day of enrollment.